Anna Chadarevian

 Senior Advisor Environmental and Social Assessment

-During the visit, the NCEA engaged with several governmental institutions and its agencies, including the Federal Ministry of Environment, the Ministry of Solid Minerals Development, the Ministry of Power and the Ministry of Agriculture.
+During the visit, the NCEA engaged with several governmental institutions and its agencies, including the Federal Ministry of Environment, the Ministry of Solid Minerals Development, the Ministry of Power, and the Ministry of Agriculture and Food Security.
 Meetings were also held with professional associations, civil society organisations, and international financial institutions such as the African Development Bank.

 Picture: ©NCEA, 2026